Skip to main content

 Advertisement

-Consumer-facing technologies have become table stakes for success, but guests are insisting that foodservice operators raise the bar.
-In a changing foodservice space, digital is a primary driver of six major restaurant industry trends:
+In the changing foodservice space, Gurley noted that digital is a primary driver of six major restaurant industry trends:

 1. Reimagining ongoing guest engagement through digital experiences personalized for the guest (for example, loyalty programs with awards that match their taste).

-2. Refocusing on off-premise (drive-thru, pickup-only sites and delivery) — all enabled by digital.
+2. Refocusing on off-premise — drive-thru, pickup-only sites and delivery — all enabled by digital.

 3. Transforming the labor model through kitchen automation technology or digital order kiosks.